OttoDIY/OttoNinja/README.md

 Is completely and truly open source, Arduino compatible, programmable, 3D printable, once you have all components and tools you will be able to build your own Otto in only 1 hour!
 NO SOLDERING REQUIRED!
-you can just buy all components  in our website http://www.ottodiy.com/ This is the entry version of Otto DIY if you want to try Bluetooth connection, APP control, more sensors please go to [Otto DIY + (PLUS) repository](https://github.com/OttoDIY/PLUS)
+you can just buy all components  in our website http://www.ottodiy.com/ This is the entry version of Otto DIY if you want to try Bluetooth connection, APP control, more sensors please go to [Otto DIY+ (PLUS) repository](https://github.com/OttoDIY/PLUS)

 ## For the hardware
 If you want to make by your own gather all electronic parts that you'll need for this assembly, then 3d print the latest .stl files and then follow the instruction manual PDF to build your own robot